Jaguar’s all-electric I-Pace is quick, agile and stylish

 Meanwhile, the center console has an odd split in the middle with the gear selector on one side and drive modes on the other.
 It doesn't seem like it would look good, but somehow it does.
 The area behind the split will hold a wireless charger for smartphones.

 Above that smartphone cubby is the Touch Pro dual display infotainment system and climate control.
 You may recognize this from, you guessed it, the Velar.
-Like that car, the knobs serve multiple functions like adjusting the media volume and the dive mode.
+Like that car, the knobs serve multiple functions like adjusting the media volume and the drive mode.
 I didn't get much of a chance to play with the infotainment system during the quick drive so that'll have to wait until the full review.

 Hopefully, that review won't be too far into the future though.
 Jaguar says that it will be available in the second half of this year.
 The I-Pace might be a great autocross car, but in the real world it might fall short.
 It's unlikely, but you never know and we'll have to wait to make a real assessment of the first electric vehicle from Jaguar.